Everlag/slippery-policy/README.md

 - No non-unique, non-flask items equipped(past level 2)
 - No private profiles

+The league to enforce against can be provided using `-ladder`, ie `slippery-policy.exec -ladder "Hardcore Metamorph"`

 This outputs to a CSV file; the default output location `policy_failures.csv`.
 If that file is already is present, it is appended to rather than overwritten.

 Best-effort deduplication of character policy failures past the first is performed.
 Across restarts of the tool, it may output duplicate entries; this can be cleaned up in post-processing.